Yeronga, Queensland: History

 In August 1927, 9 subdivided allotments of "St. Olaves Estate, Yeronga", were auctioned by Isles, Love & Co.
 Limited Auctioneers.
 A map advertising the auction states that it is only a few minutes from the Yeronga railway station.

 St Joseph's Catholic Primary School (combined with a church) opened for enrolments on 25 January 1937 having 38 pupils by 27 January 1937.
 It was officially opened on Sunday 7 February 1937 by Archbishop James Duhig.
 It was operated by the Sisters of St Joseph of the Sacred Heart with Sister Pancratius and Sister Catherine the founding teachers.
 It was subsequently renamed St Sebastian's Catholic Primary School.

 Yeronga Infants State School was separated from Yeronga State School on 29 September 1941.
 It closed in 1979 when it was absorbed back into Yeronga State School.

-The last farm in Yeronga was subdivided for residential use in the mid 1950s, and part of the north side of Hyde Rd became a light industrial area with the opening of the Taubmans (later Akzo Nobel) paint factory in 1952.
+The last farm in Yeronga was subdivided for residential use in the mid-1950s, and part of the north side of Hyde Rd became a light industrial area with the opening of the Taubmans (later Akzo Nobel) paint factory in 1952.
 A Sunbeam electrical appliances factory was later established on the corner of Hyde Rd and Cansdale St, and a warehouse and timber yard west of the paint factory.
 All have now closed, and the area is subject to a planning study to determine future (likely residential) redevelopment plans.

 The Anglican Church of the Good Shepherd was dedicated on 26 October 1958 by Coadjutor Bishop Horace Henry Dixon.
-Its closure on 10 May 1992 by Archbishop Peter Hollingworth.
+It was closed on 10 May 1992 by Archbishop Peter Hollingworth.
 The church building was subsequently moved to Rainbow Beach where it retains the name of the Anglican Church of the Good Shepherd.

 Yeronga State High School opened on 25 January 1960, originally proposed to be called Annerley State High School.
-At this time, the suburb was sufficiently developed that it was hard to find a large enough site, so the 60 acre site obtained was challenging terrain to built on being hilly, rocky, with heavy clay, with a large drainage gully.
+At this time, the suburb was sufficiently developed that it was hard to find a large enough site, so the 60 acre site obtained was challenging terrain to build on, being hilly, rocky, with heavy clay, with a large drainage gully.
 It opened with a principal, 12 staff and 217 students.
-In 1966-1967, the school lost part of its site to accommodate the construction of Yeronga TAFE College, although there were some shared facilities developed.
+In 1966–1967, the school lost part of its site to accommodate the construction of Yeronga TAFE College, although there were some shared facilities developed.
 With the closure of the TAFE College in 2012, some of its land and buildings were given back to the school.